Per-sender neural network classifiers for email authorship validation: Introduction

 The main contributions of this paper are: \begin{itemize} \item \textbf{Definition of the authorship validation task}, a focused and practical variant of authorship attribution tailored for email security systems.
 This task enables real-time detection of impersonation using only the content of an email and a sender-specific behavioral model. \item \textbf{Construction of multiple datasets for authorship validation}, using the Enron email corpus as a base. \item \textbf{Comparative evaluation of two classifiers}---a Naive Bayes model and a character-level convolutional neural network (Char-CNN)---on these datasets. \item \textbf{Proposal of a scalable deployment architecture}, where per-sender neural network classifiers and behavioral profiles are integrated into commercial email security systems as part of a modular and extensible detection stack. \end{itemize}

 The rest of the paper is organized as follows.
-Section \ref{sec: related} discusses prior research.
-Section \ref{sec: dataset} describes the construction of datasets for authorship validation.
-Section \ref{sec: classifier} details the Naive Bayes and Char-CNN classifiers used for authorship validation.
-Section \ref{sec: results} and \ref{sec: analysis} report and analyze the performance of the two classifiers on the constructed datasets.
-Section \ref{sec: system} describes how authorship validation classifiers may be incorporated into commercial email security systems.
-Section \ref{sec: conclusion} summarizes our findings.
-Finally, \ref{sec: future} describes some ideas for continued exploration of authorship validation that are beyond the scope of this paper.
+Section~\ref{sec: related} discusses prior research.
+Section~\ref{sec: threat-model} lays down the threat model assumed in this work.
+Section~\ref{sec: dataset} describes the construction of datasets for authorship validation.
+Section~\ref{sec: classifier} details the Naive Bayes and Char-CNN classifiers used for authorship validation.
+Section~\ref{sec: results} and \ref{sec: analysis} report and analyze the performance of the two classifiers on the constructed datasets.
+Section~\ref{sec: system} describes how authorship validation classifiers may be incorporated into commercial email security systems.
+Section~\ref{sec: conclusion} summarizes our findings.
+Finally, Section~\ref{sec: future} describes some ideas for continued exploration of authorship validation that are beyond the scope of this paper.